Lichen planus: Pathogenesis

-Oral LP may also be caused by genetic factor which influence the immune function.
+Oral LP may also be caused by a genetic factor that influences the immune function.
 A separate study performed in China found an association between a polymorphism in the TNF-alpha gene and risk for oral LP in a subset of patients.
 An Italian study found a significant increase in a genetic polymorphism of the first intron of the interferon (IFN)-gamma promoter in patients with oral LP compared with controls.

 Diagnosis

 Skin

-Patient history and clinical presentation need to be taken to diagnose lichen planus.
-Patients with suspected cutaneous lichen planus need to be evaluated clinically through patient interviews and physical examinations.
-Patients should be questioned about their medication history, any history of pruritus or genital pain and history of dysphagia or odynophagia.
-Examination of entire cutaneous surface including the scalp, oral cavity and external genitalia need to be included.
-Wickham's striae often can be seen during microscopic examination of cutaneous lesions of lichen planus.
+Patient history and clinical presentation must be obtained to diagnose lichen planus.
+Patients with suspected cutaneous lichen planus must be evaluated clinically through patient interviews and physical examinations.
+Patients should be questioned about their medication history, any history of pruritus or genital pain, and history of dysphagia or odynophagia.
+Examination of the entire cutaneous surface, including the scalp, oral cavity, and external genitalia, must be included.
+Wickham's striae are often seen during microscopic examination of cutaneous lesions of lichen planus.

 To confirm the diagnosis of cutaneous lichen planus, a skin biopsy can be done.
 A punch biopsy of sufficient depth to the mid dermis is usually significant.
 Immunofluorescence studies are not always needed.
 Direct immunofluorescence (DIF) can be useful in patients with bullous lesions to differentiate the condition from an autoimmune vesiculobullous disease.